 Securely creating temporary files in a shared directory is error-prone and dependent on the version of the runtime library used, the operating system, and the file system.
 Code that works for a locally mounted file system, for example, may be vulnerable when used with a remotely mounted file system.

-The mitigation should be centered on converting relative paths into absolute paths and then verifying that the resulting absolute path makes sense with respect to the configuration and rights or permissions.
+Mitigate by converting relative paths into absolute paths and then verifying that the resulting absolute path makes sense with respect to the configuration and rights or permissions.
 This may include checking white-lists and black-lists, authorized super user status, access control lists, or other fully trusted status.

 7.11.4 Avoiding the vulnerability or mitigating its effects